Resources

 Making dynamism in the Systemic Competitiveness framework explicit

 The Mesopartner approach is centred around the Systemic Competitiveness framework, characterised by its four spheres: meta, macro, meso and micro.
 As a canvas with four layers, it is a valuable method for identifying and categorising different types of stakeholders and features of an economic system.
-Therefore it is often used to plan diagnostic work or map analysis results by visualising stakeholders, relations, and persistent patterns of underperformance.

 UNDP.
 2022.
 How is Life: Micro-narratives on the impact of the Ukraine Crisis in the Republic of Moldova